 Onehunga High School’s curriculum is based on the principles of the New Zealand Curriculum.
 The final decision on all courses rests with the Principal.

 Our Curriculum outline provides a summary of all the courses that we offer at school.
 Courses offered are subject to student selection.

 All students follow the same basic course.
 Subjects studied all year are English, Science, Social Studies, Mathematics and Physical Education.
-The following subjects are studied for nine week blocks; Art, Performing Arts, Food Technology, Health Education, Digital Media, Technology and Design, and Business.
+The following subjects are studied for nine week blocks; Art, Performing Arts, Food Technology, Health Education, Digital Media, Product Design, Digital Technologies and Business.

 Students are also required to select a language option which is studied all year.
 Language options are Te Reo Maori, Chinese, French, Samoan or Tongan.
 Extra English support is available for students from non-English speaking backgrounds.

 Students continue to study English, Mathematics, Physical Education, Health, Science and Social Studies all year.

 Students also study one full year option and two half year options from: